MolecularCartography/Optimus/README.md

   </tr>
     <td>A computer runs out of hard drive space when Optimus is running</td>
     <td>Temporary files produced by Optimus are too large.</td>
     <td>Cancel the workflow execution.
 Either free up some space or use space from another hard disk drive for temporary files as follows.
 Make sure an additional hard drive is connected.
-Open KNIME preferences dialog and in the ‚ÄúKNIME‚Äù section set ‚ÄúDirectory for temporary files‚Äù to be located in a hard drive with more free space available.
+Open KNIME preferences dialog and in the ìKNIMEî section set ìDirectory for temporary filesî to be located in a hard drive with more free space available.
 Restart KNIME to apply the new settings.</td>
   </tr>
   <tr>
     <td><code>ValueError: Input list of LC-MS features is empty.
 Try to change settings of feature detection or your filters.</code></td>